Posted on 3/27/2018 in Business and Strategy

 When you purchase a theme, it’s already mobile-friendly and the layout will adapt to the size of the screen that the site is being viewed on.
 There is no need to mess with CSS or do any additional programming.

-7. WordPress is open source, which means you benefit from a big community
+7. WordPress is open-source, which means you benefit from a big community

-There are many benefits to using an open source platform (no license fee!), but one of the biggest is the extensive community.
+There are many benefits to using an open-source platform (no license fee!), but one of the biggest is the extensive community.
 WordPress is by far the most popular CMS in the world (owning 60% of the market share) and that means there are a ton of knowledgeable developers that can help you achieve the functionality you want in your website.
 Themes and plugins are always being developed and improved and there are a lot of online support resources.

 8. Plugins can be leveraged for lots of custom functionality and integrations

-This relates closely to the item above – since WordPress is open source, the source code is available for anyone to extend and develop new features.
+This relates closely to the item above - since WordPress is open-source, the source code is available for anyone to extend and develop new features.
 There are currently over 54,000 plugins available on https://wordpress.org/plugins/ that do everything from blocking spam to eCommerce.

 9. Themes that are supported and regularly updated can help keep your site secure

 There are a lot of robust, flexible themes available for a nominal fee.
 One of our favorites is Themesy.
 Assuming that you use a theme for your site that is maintained and updated on a regular basis, you will be less prone to security threats.
-When purchasing a theme, check for things like: user reviews, when it was last updated, what it’s compatible with, and if its well documented.
+When purchasing a theme, check for things like: user reviews, when it was last updated, what it’s compatible with, and if it's well documented.

 10. Ongoing site maintenance requires minimal time and effort

 Once your site is live, you will still need to keep your WordPress installation, theme, and plugins up to date.
 Luckily, this process is very simple.
-For some Content Management Systems, the process of upgrading to the latest version of the software can be very time and labor intensive.
+For some Content Management Systems, the process of upgrading to the latest version of the software can be very time and labor-intensive.
 With a WordPress theme, it’s often as simple as clicking “update now.”
 If you are using a pre-built theme and plugins and haven’t customized the source code, the site will automatically alert you to when updates become available and you can handle the updates yourself by clicking the links as prompted.

 For all of the reasons listed above, WordPress is a great solution for a lot of companies.
 The best way to determine if it’s right for you is to define your priorities and requirements for your new site.
-For businesses with straightforward content sites, a theme is a great way to put forth a professional looking website without spending a lot of time and money.
+For businesses with straightforward content sites, a theme is a great way to put forth a professional-looking website without spending a lot of time and money.